It's easy to host WordPress in a subdirectory when you're using ServerPilot.

 Be sure to write down the MySQL database username and password that ServerPilot generates for you.

-Now, log in to your server through your SFTP client with the username serverpilot (or the system user the app belongs to) and the password you created when you connected your server to ServerPilot.
+Now, log in to your server through your SFTP client as the system user the app belongs to.

 Follow this path to your exiting app's web root directory: